wtlow003/sql-peer-tutor-workshop/README.md

 Materials used to conduct SQL Peer Tutoring Workshop, organised under Centre for Experiential Learning (CEL) at Singapore University of Social Sciences (SUSS).

 ## Installation
-To install the database, simply load copy and paste or load the `bikeStores_database.sql` script into your selected choice of database and execute script.
+To install the database, simply copy and paste or load the `bikeStores_database.sql` script into your selected choice of database and execute script.
 For the workshop, we utilised [PostgreSQL](https://www.postgresql.org) as our choice of database.

 ## Content